 Symptoms typically occur when glucose levels have gotten very high.
 If you are diagnosed while diabetes is in its early stages, you may not have any symptoms.

-To find out if you have diabetes or pre-diabetes, it is generally recommended that you have a fasting glucose test.
+To find out if you have diabetes or pre-diabetes, you will usually have a fasting glucose test.
 A glucose tolerance test may be ordered to help diagnose diabetes and as a follow-up to a high fasting glucose level.

-A diagnosis of diabetes can be made based on any of the following test results, confirmed by retesting on a different day:
+A diagnosis of diabetes can be made based on either of the following test results, confirmed by retesting on a different day: